Skip to content

 EU data residency by default

-Revolut Bank UAB is an EU-licensed bank and customer data is processed inside the EU - important when the Data Protection Commission expects clear GDPR answers about where customer and financial data sits.
+Revolut Bank UAB is an EU-licensed bank and customer data is processed inside the EU.
+That matters when the Data Protection Commission expects clear GDPR answers about where customer and financial data sits.

 Where Revolut Business falls short